Trait-dependent branching particle systems with competition and multiple offspring: The superprocess limit

 \item[(b)] {\bf $\beta$-stable offspring distribution.} The reproduction law satisfies

 This type of offspring distribution has been used in order to get convergence of branching particle systems to the so-called $(\alpha, d, \beta)$-superprocess (see for example \cite[Section 4.5]{Dawson1991}).
 In this case, in order to obtain a nontrivial limit we must choose $b_{K}$ and $d_{K}$ proportional to $K^{\beta}$.
+Moreover, Assumptions \ref{assum3} (ii), (iii), and (vi) have to hold with $\alpha =\beta$.
 Clearly, the variance of the offspring distribution is infinite and therefore the limiting process can no longer have finite second moments.

-Just as obtained in case (a) by Champagnat, et al. \cite{Cha2008} we expect that the limit process is deterministic and described by a partial differential equation if the offspring distribution is $\beta$-stable and $b_{K}$, $d_{K}$ are proportional to $K^{\eta^{\prime}}$, for some $\eta^{\prime} \in (0,\beta)$.
+On the other hand, as in the example (a), we expect that the limit process is deterministic and described by a partial differential equation if the offspring distribution is $\beta$-stable and $b_{K}$, $d_{K}$ are proportional to $K^{\eta^{\prime}}$, for some $\eta^{\prime} \in (0,\beta)$.